 An inclusive approach has been incorporated into the proposal by taking into consideration M4(1), Approved Document M. Both dwellings will be visitable by disabled users, including a step free approach and a ground floor WC.
-Number 63 has scope to be an Accessible and Adaptable M4(2) dwelling in the future with the following features:
+Number 65 and 65A has scope to be an Accessible and Adaptable M4(2) dwelling in the future with the following features:

-- The car parking to at the front entrance of the property can be widened to incorporate disabled user parking. - For future disabled access, the front porch may be removed, and the front door replaced with one with a minimum opening of 850mm. - The entrance hallway exceeds 1500 x 1500mm, allowing for the unobstructed turning of a wheelchair. - The bedrooms maintain a clear access zone of 750mm from the doorway to the window, as well as to both sides and foot of the bed. - The main bathroom is located on the same floor as the principal bedroom and can be converted into a wet room if required.
+- The car parking to at the front entrance of the property can be widened to incorporate disabled user parking. - the front porch and the front door have a minimum opening of 850mm. - The entrance hallway for 65 can be widened in the future to have a 1500 x 1500mm, allowing for the unobstructed turning of a wheelchair. - The bedrooms maintain a clear access zone of 750mm from the doorway to the window, as well as to both sides and foot of the bed. - The main bathroom is located on the same floor as the principal bedroom and can be converted into a wet room if required.